nasa/CCDD/README.md

 * Beginning with CCDD version 2.1.2 Python 3 is supported

+*** Version 2.1.8 has been released **

+Below is a brief description of what has changed in version 2.1.8
+* Corrected handling of macro searches when multiple macro names are involved
+* Updated version and build date extraction from the jar file

 *** Version 2.1.7 has been released **

 Below is a brief description of what has changed in version 2.1.7